pmitros/tsvx/README.md

 Vendor Extensions
 =================

-Vendors may add arbitray extensions to both metadata and headers.
+Vendors may add arbitrary extensions to both metadata and headers.
 The keys should begin with a program name and a dash.
-For example, `mysql` could add rows called `mysql-types` and `mysql-keys` to the headers, which would allow imports/exports to maintain both type informations, and which columns are unique. `mysql` could also place global column metadata (such as multi-column constraints or storage engine) in the file-wide metadata with keys such as `mysql-constraints` and
+For example, `mysql` could add rows called `mysql-types` and `mysql-keys` to the headers, which would allow imports/exports to maintain both type information, and which columns are unique. `mysql` could also place global column metadata (such as multi-column constraints or storage engine) in the file-wide metadata with keys such as `mysql-constraints` and